crypto-0/hayai-cli/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is movies or tv show stream/downloader Application that will scrape streaming services like solarmovie.pe
+This is movies or tv show stream/downloader Application that will scrape streaming services like solarmovie.pe,zoro.to,and asianhdplay.pro

 <p align="right">(<a href="#readme-top">back to top</a>)</p>